griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 wget -r -l1 -np -nd -A dict,fa,fai http://genomedata.org/seq-tec-workshop/references/human/chr21
 ````
-Now that we have our data, we need to create the files necessary to create an alignment.
+Now that we have our data, we need to create the files necessary for to run an alignment.
 The first thing we need to do is index our reference sequence.
-Indexing your reference sequence allows the alignment program to narrow down the potential origin of a query sequence within the genome, saving both time and memory.
+Indexing your reference sequence allows the aligner to narrow down the potential origin of the query sequence within the genome, saving both time and memory.

 ### Index reference file with bwa
 ````bash